Good Books for Teens

 Into The Dim by Janet B. Taylor

 Time-travel relic hunters?
 Romance?
 This new YA book for teens starts with action and adventure from the first page.
 (And I don’t usually like time travel books.)
 I love how the plot and details wove together so artfully!

 Bomb: The Race to Build –and Steal–the World’s Most Dangerous Weapon by Steve Sheinkin

 Another knock-out nonfiction book from the talented Steve Sheinkin!
-I’m so impressed how Sheinkin makes this story come ALIVE like it’s an adventure / mystery / thriller and not real life.
+I’m so impressed by how Sheinkin makes this story come ALIVE like it’s an adventure / mystery / thriller and not real life and true.
 Well, they do say truth is stranger than fiction.
 But usually, it’s written like it’s duller than dirt.
 This book is a great exception — mesmerizing.
 I wasn’t even interested in the topic until I started reading.

 Truthwitch: A Watchbands Novel by Susan Dennard